diku-dk/futhark/docs/hacking.rst

 Using the ``futhark`` Tool
 --------------------------

-For debugging specific compiler passes, there is a tool simply called :ref:`futhark(1)`, which allows you to tailor your own compilation pipeline using command line options.
+For debugging specific compiler passes, the ``futhark dev`` subcommand allows you to tailor your own compilation pipeline using command line options.
 It is also useful for seeing what the AST looks like after specific passes.